 Andrew Wauchope

-Andrew is an Investment Manager, with over 30 years’ experience of advising charities on their investments, and is a Chartered Fellow of the Securities Institute.
-He is currently a Senior Investment Director at Psigma Investment Management where he is responsible for leading the charities business.
-He is a trustee of the Masonic Charitable Foundation, where he chairs the Investment Committee and he carries out a similar role for the Worshipful Company of Ironmongers where he is a Liveryman and sits on the Court.
+Andrew is a trustee of the Masonic Charitable Foundation, where he chairs the Investment Committee and he carries out a similar role for the Worshipful Company of Ironmongers where he is a Liveryman and sits on the Court.
 He also serves as a Trustee of the Sir Halley Stewart Trust (a grant giving charity), The ICAEW Charitable Trusts and The Harrow Mission Trust.
 He is currently a Foundation Governor at Christ’s Hospital School in Horsham and served a four year term as a governor at The Cathedral School of St Saviour and St Mary Overie.

 Ian Williams BSC (HONS), MBA, FCMI, CMGR, MAPM